SPOT-6 and SPOT-7 (Azersky)

 The current (2011) SPOT constellation of two satellites (SPOT-4, and SPOT-5) offers the broadest range of imagery, including, 2.5, 5, 10, and 20 m resolutions.
 The goal of the new SPOT-6 and -7 series is to guarantee a sustainable operational service to the end users.
 1) 2) 3) 4)

-From a technical point of view, SPOT-6 & -7 will inherit SPOT-5's experience, using new developments from Pléiades-1 & -2 program, as well as from the latest validated technology.
+From a technical point of view, SPOT-6 & -7 inherited SPOT-5's experience, using new developments from Pléiades-1 & -2 program, as well as from the latest validated technology.

 The SPOT-6 & -7 (SPOT-7 has now ceased operations) satellites address the SPOT 5 market with improved characteristics:

 • Same image swath of 60 km to maintain a high level of coverage capability

 • Better resolution with 1.5 m orthoimage products

 • Addition of a blue band to get native natural colour images

 • Ultimate satellite agility, enabling to achieve efficiently both collection of large coverage and the collection of individual targets: more than 3 million km2 per day for each satellite

 • Reactive tasking: Advanced programming efficiency with up to 6 programming plans per day and per satellite uploads possible to obtain cloud-free imagery